kentaroy47/training-domain-specific-models/README.md

 ```

 ### shortcut..
-We prepared a res101 teacher labels in the link bellow if you want to take a short cut.
+We prepared a dataset.tar in the link bellow, if you want to take a short cut.

+Download (TBD) and place it in data dir.